briansoule/iaq/README.md

 `pip3 install adafruit-circuitpython-pm25`
 This will install the particulate matter sensor dependencies

+`pip3 install inky`

+make sure you have I2C and SPI enabled in sudo raspi-config

 ## Run
 `cd` into the project directory and run
 `python3 display.py`